evoWeb/sf_register/Documentation/Templating/Index.rst

    typo3conf/ext/sf_register/Resources/Private/

 Copy this Folder into the fileadmin and edit the templates you want to change.
-Don't forget to set the path to this new templates folder with
+Don't forget to set the path to this new templates folder with.

 ::